prioritizr/surveyvoi/README.md

 to generate and evaluate plans for additional surveys.
-Specifically, plans for ecological surveys can b generated using various conventional approaches (e.g. maximizing expected species richness, geographic coverage, diversity of sampled environmenta conditions) and by maximizing value of information.
+Specifically, plans for ecological surveys can b generated using various conventional approaches (e.g. maximizing expected species richness, geographic coverage, diversity of sampled environmental conditions) and by maximizing value of information.
 After generating plans for surveys, they can also be evaluated using value of information analysis.
 Please note that several functions depend on the ‘Gurobi’ optimization software